misselvexu/mixmicro-apollo/docs/en/usage/java-sdk-user-guide.md

 Apollo currently supports both the more traditional `XML-based` configuration and the currently more popular `Java-based (recommended)` configuration.

-In case of Spring Boot environments, it is recommended to refer to [3.2.1.3 Spring Boot integration methods (recommended)](#_3213-Spring-Boot-integration-methods-(recommended)) for configuration.
+In case of Spring Boot environments, it is recommended to refer to [3.2.1.3 Spring Boot integration methods (recommended)](en/usage/java-sdk-user-guide?id=_3213-spring-boot-integration-methods-recommended) for configuration.

-Note that if you have previously used `org.springframework.beans.factory.config.PropertyPlaceholderConfigurer`, please replace it with `org.springframework.context.support.
-PropertySourcesPlaceholderConfigurer`.
+Note that if you have previously used `org.springframework.beans.factory.config.PropertyPlaceholderConfigurer`, please replace it with `org.springframework.context.support.PropertySourcesPlaceholderConfigurer`.
 It is not recommended to use PropertyPlaceholderConfigurer after Spring 3.1, use PropertySourcesPlaceholderConfigurer instead.

-If you have used `<context:property-placeholder>` before, please note that the `spring-context.xsd` version introduced in the xml needs to be 3.1 or higher (usually it will be upgraded automatically as long as no version is specified), and it is recommended to introduce it without the version number, e.g.: `http://www. springframework.org/schema/context/spring-context.xsd`
+If you have used `<context:property-placeholder>` before, please note that the `spring-context.xsd` version introduced in the xml needs to be 3.1 or higher (usually it will be upgraded automatically as long as no version is specified), and it is recommended to introduce it without the version number, e.g.: `http://www.springframework.org/schema/context/spring-context.xsd`

 > Note 1: namespace in yaml/yml format supports integration with Spring since version 1.3.0, when injecting you need to fill in the full name with a suffix, such as application.yml